-In this second part, we will talk about the gender role of the woman and how compensating life concepts lead to sexual and creative frustration.
+In this second part, we will talk about the gender role of women and how compensating life concepts lead to sexual and creative frustration.
 Homeopathy and Sexuality is a three-part series of articles written by Antonie Peppler, the inventor of Creative Homeopathy.

 Part I: The gender role of the woman – unlived lust becomes power